FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: INTRODUCTION

 To address these challenges, in this paper, we combine the robustness of deep learning-based cross-modality point cloud feature extraction with the fine-tuning precision advantages of traditional optimization algorithms.
-We introduce a cross-modality point cloud registration framework FF-LOGO based on feature filtering and local-global optimization.
+We introduce a cross-modality point cloud registration framework with feature filtering and local-global optimization: FF-LOGO.
 Our method extracts geometric features from cross-modality point clouds with transformation invariance and filters the high feature-coupled uniform point sets and initial pose estimation through a cross-modality feature association filtering module.
 Subsequent local adaptability key area aggregation modules and global modality-consistent fusion optimization modules perform local-global joint optimization.
 We observed that the local-global joint optimization process can significantly enhance the pose estimation accuracy of the cross-modality feature association filtering module.

-Our main contribution is threefold: \begin{itemize} \item We have devised a cross-modality point cloud registration framework anchored in feature filtering and local-global optimization to tackle the challenging task of cross-modality point cloud registration.
+Our main contribution is threefold: \begin{itemize} \item We have devised a cross-modality point cloud registration framework anchored in feature correlation filtering module and local-global optimization module to tackle the challenging task of cross-modality point cloud registration.

-\item We introduced a local-to-global optimization process for cross-modality registration, significantly enhancing the preliminary accuracy derived from feature filtering.
+\item We introduced a novel local-to-global optimization method for cross-modality registration, significantly enhancing the preliminary accuracy derived from feature filtering.

-\item We fully leverage the advantages of deep learning and traditional optimization for cross-modality registration and achieve the state-of-the-art with an improvement from 40.59\% to 75.74\%.
+\item We fully leverage the advantages of deep learning in fuzzy correspondence and traditional optimization in pose fine-tuning for cross-modality registration and achieve the state-of-the-art with an improvement from 40.59\% to 75.74\%.

 \end{itemize}